mgoessen/tails-workshop/tails.md

 ![](https://tails.boum.org/install/inc/screenshots/mac_option_key.png){width=300px}

-You should see a screen like this one, where you can select the USB Key instead of your hard drive (no need to set up Wifi as proposed):
+You should see a screen like this one, where you can select the USB Key instead of your hard drive (no need to set up WiFi as proposed):

 ![](https://tails.boum.org/install/inc/screenshots/mac_startup_usb.png){width=300px}